jksingh/mcd/README.md

 ## Future work
 1. Search query ES can be improved better and faster result.
 Right now it is using match_like_this.
 2. Use Spring batch Partitioning to distribute deduplication tasks on other worker nodes.
+3. Run tasks again after the first migration with parameterized ItemReader.